Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 By the time the tea was made, she’d warmed up a bit on the couch, using the chocolate-brown throw for a blanket.

-"So, uh...look, I’m sorry-" he began.
+"So, uh... look, I’m sorry-" he began.

 "No, I understand."
 Ava told him.
-"In fact...I think you were right.
+"In fact...
+I think you were right.
 I think we needed that question answered."

 Sean sat back, feeling his pulse raise a good notch.
-"Are you saying...What are you saying?"
+"Are you saying...
+What are you saying?"

 Ava stood up and paced the room, still draped in the throw.
-"Look...You’re right.
-I don’t...I've been lonely as fuck for a long time, and I'm tired of being jerked around and taken for granted." she told him.
-"And you...you make all of that better.
+"Look...
+You’re right.
+I don’t...
+I've been lonely as fuck for a long time, and I'm tired of being jerked around and taken for granted." she told him.
+"And you... you make all of that better.
 I'm not lonely around you, and I know you don't take me for granted."

 "But...?"

 She sighed.
 "But for all the shit he puts me through, I really do love Adam with all my heart, and he’s really doing something amazing.
 Okay?
-And I know that part of what keeps him going is...well, me."
+And I know that part of what keeps him going is... well, me."

 Sean just listened to her.

-"But at the same time...You're right.
+"But at the same time...
+You're right.
 I’ve got to live for myself a bit, don’t I?
-I’ve got to...to be happy and fulfilled myself or else...I know I’m just going to take it out on him one day.
+I’ve got to... to be happy and fulfilled myself or else...
+I know I’m just going to take it out on him one day.
 I can’t *afford* to resent him, and I don’t want to.
 But right now I do."

 "I think I get you."
 Sean said.

 "Do you?" she asked.
 It was neither skeptical nor a challenge, nor even a plea for him to say what she wanted to hear.
 Just an honest query.

 It was Sean’s turn to stand up, and he put his hands on her upper arms, rubbing gently.
-"Ava...You know bloody well how I feel about you.
-I’m not asking for forever, I just...I want you to feel loved.
+"Ava...
+You know bloody well how I feel about you.
+I’m not asking for forever, I just...
+I want you to feel loved.
 That’s all.
 There’s room for more love in your life, isn’t there?"

 She looked down, then away, then up at his face again.
 There were a tense few seconds of thoughtful silence.